 If we have the parts in stock, (and we have a lot of parts in stock), then your regulator will be done in one week.
 Regardless, you will receive a phone call within the week, usually within 3 days.
 Regulators that need repairs that may require us to order parts, the technician will communicate that with you within the week.
 Visual inspections are one week or less, but hydrostatic tests, (required every 5 years for tanks), may be up to three weeks.

 Can I get same day service for my scuba equipment?

-Yes!
-We offer you the opportunity to make a service booking in advance here.
-At this time booking are available on Tuesday mornings.
-You must make an appointment with the button below.
-Let us know what regulator model or gear you are bringing in while you fill out the appointment form, turn it in before 10am and we will have it done by 4pm the same day.
-No fee for booking the service, normal service rates apply.
-Same day service at no extra charge!
+Let us know which regulator model or gear type you are bringing in when you fill out the appointment form.
+Turn in your equipment in before 10am the day of your appointment, and we will have it done by 4pm same day.
+There is no fee for booking the service, however normal service rates apply.

 I have a question about equipment service.